SalishSeaCast/docs/tides/tides_data_acquisition.rst

 `TPXO7.1 <http://www.esr.org/polar_tide_models/Model_TPXO71.html>`_ is an online tidal prediction tool funded by NASA.
 The predictions are based on the model by Egbert and Erofeeva (2002) at Oregon State University.
 The model is a 1/4 degree x 1/4 degree global inverse tide model.
 Predictions can be calculated using a Matlab based GUI called TMD (the Tide Model Driver).

-TPXO7.1 was used for the boundary conditions of the model by :ref:`sutherlandetal11`.
+TPXO7.1 was used for the boundary conditions of the model by :ref:`sutherlandetal11`... but resolution is coarse in Juan de Fuca Strait and the Strait of Georgia is an inland sea...
+Sutherland et al. (2011) used the tidal predictions for a straight boundary along 127 degrees W. The TPXO7.1 predictions are probably only useful when boundaries are offshore from the coast.

 DFO measured data
 -------------------------